Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/basic.md

 - **Modified functions:** `assert`, `error`, `print`, `type`, `warn`

-The function [`setmetatable()`](https://www.lua.org/manual/5.4/manual.html#pdf-setmetatable) is included, however it has been modified to return a shallow copy of its input table instead of modifying an existing table. `getmetatable()` is not accessible.
+The function [`setmetatable()`](https://www.lua.org/manual/5.4/manual.html#pdf-setmetatable) is accessible, however it has been modified to return a shallow copy of its input table instead of modifying an existing table. `getmetatable()` is not accessible, for safety reasons.

 ## Operators